cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

 }
 ```

+#### Clipping Planes

+For 3D tileset sources, clipping planes can also be added that allow the user to effectively slice the model, revealing its interior at a specific height; Cesium has an online example of this [here](https://sandcastle.cesium.com/?src=3D%20Tiles%20Clipping%20Planes.html).

+To enable clipping planes, within the specification of a 3D tileset layer in the `data.json` file, simply set the `clipPlane` parameter to `true` and add a `clipHeight` parameter to set the default height of the clipping plane (in meters).
+This should then show a semi-transparent clipping plane above the tileset; clicking and dragging this plane up and down can then reveal the interior of the models within the tileset.

+There are a few caveats to mention however:
+- This feature is only supported on 3D tileset sources.
+- At the moment, only one clipping plane can be created for each tileset, and it will apply to the _entire_ tileset.
+- The size of the clipping plane is equal to the radius of the boundingSphere Cesium generates for the entire tileset.
+This is calculated on the bounding volumes set within the tileset's specification file.
+If your clipping plane is too large/too small, try adjusting your bounding volume.
+-  At the time of writing, clipping planes cannot be disabled or hidden through the visualisation itself (this is planned for the future).
+-  At the time of writing, models/locations/individual components cannot be selected _through_ the clipping plane (this is planned for the future).

 ## Sample Data

 A small amount of sample data has been committed to demonstrate the power of the DTVF to visualisate different data types.
 Please do not make changes to the sample data without consulting the original developer.
 At the time of writing, the sample data sets include: